 Being a new faculty/staff member physiologist is an exciting but testing time.
 The IUPS wants to help physiologists, irrespective of where they are based, and the area of physiology they work in, by awarding a prize.

-Physiologists within 7 years of faculty appointment, who have made an excellent contribution to their faculty – quality not quantity, are invited to apply.
+Physiologists within 10 years od completing their PhD and 7 years of faculty appointment, who have made an excellent contribution to their faculty – quality not quantity, are invited to apply.

 There will be up to four prizes per year, of $2,500 each.